int-brain-lab/prior-localization/prior_localization/run_scripts/README.md

 1. **Install Dependencies**:
    Follow the setup instructions in the [`prior-localization` README](https://github.com/int-brain-lab/prior-localization/blob/main/README.md) to:
    - Install the `prior-localization` repo
-   - Connect to the IBL database
+   - Connect to the IBL database.
 During this setup, you'll also specify the data directory.

    **Data size**: ~100 GB